With founding offices in Washington, DC and New York, Epstein

 law attorneys take on whistle-blowing, management-labor relations

 and class action defense cases.

 Life on the Inside

-of numerous major corporations and in key positions with the
+corporations and in key positions with the departments of justice,

-departments of justice, labor and health and human services.
-Stuart
+labor and health and human services.
+Stuart Gerson-who served as

-Gerson -- who served as acting Attorney General early on in the
+acting Attorney General early on in the Clinton

-Clinton administration -- works in the firm's litigation, health
+administration-works in the firm's litigation, and health care and